GalaxyMaster2/bs-parity/README.md

 - Doesn't take arm rotation into account, always assumes the player can rotate their arm/wrist in time for the next note
 - Doesn't work when the minimum slider precision is less than or equal to the minimum non-slider precision for a given color (e.g. 1/8th slider and 1/16th burst stream in the same map)
 - Doesn't work with dot spam

+# Goal of this project
+The end goal of this project is to provide a tool to easily check whether or not a given map can be played without violating parity, giving warnings when that would be uncomfortable or infeasible to do.

+# Planned for future
+- Better ui
+- Bomb reset detection
+- Keeping track of arm rotations with warnings if it's uncomfortable or infeasible to play
+- Detection of improper stacks/windows/sliders etc.
+- (Possibly) map zip extraction

+# Currently not planned
+- Detection of 'cursed patterns' like handclaps, arm tangles, hitbox abuse, etc.
+- Vision block detection (walls included)